 What is ACS Incorporation?

 Established in 1985, Advanced Collection Services, or ACS Incorporation, is a mid-sized debt collection agency.
 It’s headquartered in Lewiston, Maine.
-Like other debt collection agencies, ACS helps creditors and lenders collect their payments on delinquent consumer debts like credit cards, loans, and utility bills.
+Like other debt collection agencies, ACS helps creditors and lenders collect payments on delinquent consumer debts like credit cards, loans, and utility bills.

 Although there is a legitimate agency called ACS, many scammers have used these same initials in letters and phone calls to commit fraud.
-If you’ve received a notice or phone call about an old debt from a company claiming to be ACS Inc., it may very well be a scam.
+If you’ve received a notice or phone call about an old debt from a company claiming to be ACS Inc., it may be a scam.

 Before you take any action or respond, make sure these letters or calls come from the real collection agency.
 Otherwise, you may end up paying money for something you don’t actually owe.